CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_9" class="page-number">9.0</a> Items (General)

+**Reminder on mandatory vs. voluntary item usage** Any items which have a use slot track (for example, Hide Armor) must be used when their conditions are met.
+Likewise, any passive items (items that last all scenario) always function.
+All other items are voluntary to use, and can be used when you wish (as long as the item's timing allows it).

 **What happens if I gain an item I can't gain?
-Say, because all copies of it are owned by other party members?** When a character gains an item they cannot gain (for any reason), they must sell it immediately/
+Say, because all copies of it are owned by other party members?** When a character gains an item they cannot gain (for any reason), they must sell it immediately.

+**What happens if I own a Reputation-based item but no longer have the Reputation to qualify for it?** You keep it.
+If you sell it, however, you cannot buy it back unless your faction reputation goes back up.

 **I have an item (such as an Iron Helm) that modifies the monster's attack modifier draw.
 How does that work if the monster has Advantage or Disadvantage?** The effects of the item should be applied *before* the modifier is chosen. *This is a change from a Gloomhaven 1e FAQ ruling.*